kwabena55/ADF-MasterClass/README.md

 # ADF-MasterClass
-Azure Data Factory for Data ingestion, transformation and Orchestration
+Data Engineering Using Azure for Data Ingestion and Orchestration